-Officers applying force or responding to resistance will ensure that appropriate timely medical assistance is provided to any injured person.
+Officers applying force or responding to resistance will ensure that appropriate timely medical assistance is provided to any person, as needed.
 The assistance obtained will be appropriate to the severity of the injury and the type of force, response to resistance, or weapon used.